Engineering

 cat script.py | sgpt "explain what this code does"

-Controlling Thinking Mode
+About Gemma 4's Thinking Mode

 Best Practices